 In-Kind Support (Donated Services) - EEO records in-kind support from contributed professional services.
 Contributed professional services are recognized if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
 Contributions of contributed professional services have been included under individual and corporate donations.
-No professional services were recognized as revenue for the year ended June 30, 2019.
-The amount of professional services recognized as revenue for the year ended June 30, 2018 amounted to \$15,000.
+No professional services were recognized as revenue for the years ended June 30, 2020 and 2019.